Save Lives–It's In Your Hands

 A recent study found that poor personal hygiene of food workers is a contributing factor in up to 38% of foodborne illness outbreaks.
 Additionally, in outbreaks caused by food worker contamination, 89% of the featured pathogens were transferred to food by workers’ hands.1 Another study by the Centers for Disease Control and Prevention (CDC) found that food workers carried out about nine activities an hour that should have involved handwashing.
 Only 27% of workers washed their hands after these activities!
 Only one in four washed their hands after preparing raw animal products or handling dirty equipment, and just one in 10 workers washed their hands after touching their face or body.

 Percentage of outbreaks in which poor personal hygiene of food workers was a contributing factor

 Percentage of outbreaks in which pathogens were transferred to food by workers’ hands1

 Percenage of times food workers actually washed their hands prior to activities requiring handwashing2

-Handwashing is one of the FDA’s recommended prevention methods as it can significantly reduce transmission of pathogens from hands to food and other objects.
-The Food Code indicates that proper handwashing should take at least 20 seconds and include running warm water, soap, friction between the hands for 10 to 15 seconds, rinsing, and drying with clean towels or hot air.
+Handwashing is one of the U.S. Food and Drug Administration’s (FDA) recommended food safety and prevention methods as it can significantly reduce the transmission of pathogens from hands to food and other objects.
+The FDA’s Food Code indicates that proper handwashing should take at least 20 seconds and include running warm water, soap, friction between the hands and fingers for 10 to 15 seconds, and rinsing and drying with clean towels or hot air.

 Sani Professional® Hands Instant Sanitizing Wipes: